chigozienri/tahquitz/README.md

 These are rock-climbing topos in the traditional line-diagram style for climbs at Tahquitz.
-There is also some information of the type you would find in a guidebook, such as a map and information about the climbing season.
+There is also some information of the type you would find in a guidebook, such as a map, information about the climbing season, and a description of the descent routes.

 In most cases I've done the climb several times, tried different variations, etc., but there is no guarantee that my